 Students should assemble in the lunch line in an orderly manner at the time specified.
 The school cafeteria is maintained as a vital part of the health program of the school.
 To encourage good nutrition, a well-balanced breakfast and lunch is offered.
-Breakfast and lunch free of charge to all Claymont students.
+Lunch prices will be set by the board of education prior to the start of each school year.
 There is a charge for extras such as chips, fruit snacks, cookies, etc. The cafeteria workers, custodians, and your fellow students will appreciate your cooperation in:

-- A. Depositing all lunch litter in waste containers, - B. Leaving the table and floor around your eating area in a clean condition for others, - C. Maintaining a reasonable level (as defined by the supervisors) of talking. - D. Energy drinks are not permitted during school hours. - E. Food and drinks may not be taken out of the cafeteria.
+- Depositing all lunch litter in waste containers, - Leaving the table and floor around your eating area in a clean condition - Maintaining a reasonable level (as defined by the supervisors) of - D. Energy drinks are not permitted during school hours.E.
+Food and drinks may not be taken out of the cafeteria.